tarwn/lessthandot-hugo/blogs/content/posts/2011-09-22-tips-and-tricks-to-make.md

 ![][20]

-Here, I’m going to filter on the “Person” schema.
+Here, I'm going to filter on the “Person” schema.

 ![][21]

 My results are much easier to read.
-This isn’t a huge deal in AdventureWorks, but when you get into databases with hundreds or thousands of objects, this is very handy.
+This isn't a huge deal in AdventureWorks, but when you get into databases with hundreds or thousands of objects, this is very handy.

 ![][22]